billkarsh/Alignment_Tutorial/Docs/tutorial.md

 > ls -l */montage/mon-*
 ```

+We're not concerned here if error files exist (they usually do).
+Rather, we
-Then to keep clutter down I typically delete them, **but not for this tutorial**:
+want to make sure they have zero size.
+Then to keep clutter down I typically
+delete them, **but not for this tutorial**:

 ```
 > rm */montage/mon-*